matt4biz/oak/README.md

 	: name op op ... ;

 where the name may then be used as a function operating against the stack.
 Note that there is no declaration of parameter numbers or types.

+Also, it will not be possible to allow result vars (`$1`, etc.) to be used in words; we'll need to store the elements as tokens to allow the state to be written out / loaded back in.

 ### Functions on strings
 TODO